kilahm/definitions-finder/README.md

 License
 -------

-This project is licensed under the MIT license; see the LICENSE file.
+This project is licensed under the BSD license; see the LICENSE file.